OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/subproblem.rst

 confusing, we add an independent variable `top_indep.x` to the root of our top level Problem, even though we already have an independent variable that will feed our function inside of our lower level Problem.
-We need to do this because an OpenMDAO driver can only set its design variables into variables belonging to an IndepVarComp, and the IndepVarComp in the SubProblem is not accessible to the driver in the top level Problem.
+We need to do this because an OpenMDAO driver can only set its design values into variables belonging to an IndepVarComp, and the IndepVarComp in the SubProblem is not accessible to the driver in the top level Problem.